Punchyou/PythonWebScraping/README.md

 You'll have to install Python 3.7 on your system.
 Download the appropriate for your OS installer from https://www.python.org/downloads/release/python-370/.

-You'll install the packages needed for this project with the pip installer that allows you to install, reinstall, or uninstall PyPI packages, which is already installed with Python 3.7.
+You'll install the packages needed for this project with the pip installer that allows you to install, reinstall, or uninstall PyPI packages.
+Pip is already installed with Python 3.7.

 ### The packages you'll need are: